Terrence Metcalf

-Terrence Orlando Metcalf (born January 28, 1978) is a former American football player who was a guard in the National Football League (NFL) for seven seasons during the early 2000s.
-He played college football for the University of Mississippi (Ole Miss), and was recognized as a consensus All-American.
-The Chicago Bears chose him in the third round of the 2002 NFL Draft.
-His son DK Metcalf is an All-Pro wide receiver for the Seattle Seahawks.
+Terrence Orlando Metcalf (born January 28, 1978) is an American former professional football player who was a guard for seven seasons in the National Football League (NFL).
+He played college football for the Ole Miss Rebels, earning consensus All-American honors in 2001.
+The Chicago Bears chose him in the third round of the 2002 NFL draft.
+He played for the Bears from 2002 to 2008.
+Metcalf was inducted into the College Football Hall of Fame in 2025.
+His son DK Metcalf is an All-Pro wide receiver for the Pittsburgh Steelers.

-Early years
+Early life

 Metcalf was born in Clarksdale, Mississippi.
 He was named a Parade magazine high school All-American following his senior season at Clarksdale High School.

 College career

 Metcalf received an athletic scholarship to attend the University of Mississippi, where he played for the Ole Miss Rebels football team from 1998 to 2001.
 He was a first-team All-Southeastern Conference (SEC) selection in 2000 and 2001, received second-team All-American honors in 1999, and was recognized as a consensus first-team All-American in 2001.